VictoriaMetrics/VictoriaMetrics/app/vmagent/README.md

 `vmagent` exports various metrics in Prometheus exposition format at `http://vmagent-host:8429/metrics` page.
 It is recommended setting up regular scraping of this page either via `vmagent` itself or via Prometheus, so the exported metrics could be analyzed later.

 `vmagent` also exports target statuses at `http://vmagent-host:8429/targets` page in plaintext format.
+This page also exports information on improperly configured scrape configs.

 ### Troubleshooting